Rainwater Tank is Leaking From the Tap

 Leaks from the spout or handle are often due to worn washers or seals, while leaks from the connection might be caused by deteriorated thread tape or a faulty gasket.

-To work on the tap, you’ll need to stop the water flow.
+You’ll need to stop the water flow to work on the tap.
 If your tank has a valve above the tap, shut this to isolate the water supply.
 If not, you may need to empty the tank or wait until it’s used up before proceeding.

 Using the adjustable wrench, carefully dismantle the tap.
 For taps with a screw-on design, unscrew the tap from the tank.
 If nuts are securing the tap, loosen them gently.
 Once removed, inspect the washer and O-ring inside the tap for any signs of wear or damage.

 Remove the old washer and O-ring and replace them with new ones.
 Choosing the correct size and shape is essential to ensure a perfect fit.
-Apply a thin layer of gasket sealant if needed to enhance the waterproof seal.
+If needed, apply a thin layer of gasket sealant to enhance the waterproof seal.

-Reattach the tap to the tank once the new washers are in place and the Teflon tape is applied.
-Tighten it by hand first, then use the wrench to ensure it’s snug, but be careful not to overtighten, as this can damage the threads or the new seal.
+Once the new washers are in place and the Teflon tape is applied, reattach the tap to the tank.
+Tighten it by hand first, then use the wrench to ensure it’s snug.
+Be careful not to overtighten, as this can damage the threads or the new seal.

 Turn the water supply back on or fill the tank to test the tap.
 Look for any signs of leaking and ensure the tap turns smoothly without resistance.
 If there are still leaks, you may need to repeat some steps or consider if there’s a crack in the tank itself.